vduseev/opensearch-logger/README.md

 | `ssl_show_warn` | `False` | Enable warning for SSL connections. |
 | `ca_certs` | `"/var/lib/root-ca.pem"` | CA bundle path for using intermediate CAs with your root CA. |

-## Configuring using logging.config or in Django
+## Configuration with logging.config or in Django

-As most other log handlers, `opensearch-logger` support configuration via `logging.config` facility.
+Similarly to other log handlers, `opensearch-logger` supports configuration via `logging.config` facility.
-Just specify the `opensearch_logger.OpenSearchHandler` as one of the handlers and provide parameters to it.
+Just specify the `opensearch_logger.OpenSearchHandler` as one of the handlers and provide it with parameters.

 Full guide on tweaking `logging.config` can be found in the [official python documentation][logging-config].